Teaching Beginners – A Journey of Discovery

 Skills and Concepts Introduced During the First Year of Lessons

-I believe in introducing my students to a wide variety of activities designed to stimulate the ear, the eye and the mind.
+I like to introduce my students to a wide variety of activities designed to stimulate the ear, the eye and the mind.
 As well as focusing on the necessary skills of note reading and co-ordination at the keyboard, I strongly encourage the development of aural awareness and creative musicianship.
-Above all, I believe learning should be an enjoyable and stimulating experience, a shared journey of discovery for both pupil and teacher.

 Understanding of Printed Material